project-meucci/thimm.github.io/docs/Agtech - So What?/Biologicals-and-chemistry-finding-ways-to-commercialize-the-science.md

 ---
-title: Biologicals and chemistry: finding ways to commercialize the science
+title: Biologicals And Chemistry Finding Ways To Commercialize The Science
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-07-14)